Kunwara

-Kunwara (Bachelor) is a 2000 Indian Hindi comedy film directed by David Dhawan, with cinematography by Chota K. Naidu, and was released on July 14th, 2000.
-This film opened with negative reviews from critics, leading to an unsuccessful run at the box office.
+Kunwara (Bachelor) is a 2000 Indian Hindi comedy film directed by David Dhawan, with cinematography by Chota K. Naidu, and was released on July 21, 2000.
 The film stars Govinda, Urmila Matondkar, Nagma, Om Puri, Kader Khan and Johnny Lever in lead roles.
-The film is a remake of the Telugu film Bavagaru Bagunnara.
+The film is a remake of the Telugu film Bavagaru Bagunnara which itself was loosely inspired from the Hollywood movie A Walk in the Clouds.